DMTK INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Reminds DermTech, Inc. Investors with Losses to Contact the Firm!

 NEW YORK, Dec.
-06, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DermTech, Inc. (“DermTech” or “the Company”) (NASDAQ: DMTK) and certain of its officers.
+12, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DermTech, Inc. (“DermTech” or “the Company”) (NASDAQ: DMTK) and certain of its officers.

 Class Definition: